 The poet envisions himself as a free lone cloud that floats in a blue sky above valleys and the mountains.
 By choosing this simile, Wordsworth describes his loneliness.

 A significant thing to consider here is that at times simile is drawn without using “as” or “like”.
 Consider the following example,

 “Shall I compare thee to a summer’s day? / Thou art more lovely and more temperate”

 In the above example, we see a comparison being drawn between the poet’s darling and “a summer’s day” not using “as” or “like”.
 However, it is not a metaphor.
 The use of the word “compare” makes the comparison a simile.

 Function of Simile

 From the above discussion, we can infer the function of similes both in our everyday life as well as in literature.
-Using similes attracts the attention and appeals directly to the senses of listeners or readers encouraging their imagination to comprehend what is tried to be communicated.
-In addition, it inspires life like quality in our daily talks and in the characters of fiction or poetry.
+Using similes attracts the attention and appeals directly to the senses of listeners or readers encouraging their imagination to comprehend what is being communicated.
+In addition, it inspires life-like quality in our daily talks and in the characters of fiction or poetry.
 Simile allows readers to relate the feelings of a writer or a poet to their personal experiences.
-Therefore, the use of simile makes it easier for the readers to understand the subject matter of a literary text, which may have been otherwise too demanding to be comprehended.
+Therefore, the use of similes makes it easier for the readers to understand the subject matter of a literary text, which may have been otherwise too demanding to be comprehended.
 Like metaphors, similes also offer variety in our ways of thinking and offers new perspectives of viewing the world.